ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

 - Although I love fluent APIs, there are also plenty of situations where I'd like to be able to instantiate a chart just from a data definition.
 So Data-Forge Plot has two types of interface: a fluent API that works well with Visual Studio Code intellisense, but charts can also be created from a data configuration.
 Chart configurations can also be exported after being created with the fluent API.
 So I can start with the convenience and nice workflow of the fluent API and work towards a data-driven chart (that I can later add to my chart library).
 - It's incredibly useful to be able to render charts on the server-side.

 It's important to note that I'm not just reinventing the wheel here.
-What I'm doing is building on the work of others, integrating it with Data-Forge and building an API that is hopefully more friendly to use and fulfills the needs of those wanting to do their data analysis in JavaScript.
+What I'm doing is building on the work of others, integrating it with Data-Forge and building an API that is hopefully friendly to use and fulfills the needs of those wanting to do their data analysis in JavaScript.

 ## Getting the example code